acmdas/das_fieldstones/morefieldstones2018.md

 ## The Cost of Discipleship
 Tue, 23 Jan 2018

 "What did Jesus want to say to us?
 What does he want from us today?
 How does he help us to be faithful Christians today?
 It is not ultimately important to us what this or that church leader wants.
 Rather, we want to know what Jesus wants.
 When we go to hear a sermon, his own word is what we want to hear.
 This matters to us not only for our own sakes, but also for all those who have become estranged from the church and its message.
-It is also our opinion that if Jesus himself and Jesus alone with his word were among us in our preaching, then quite a different set of people would hear the word and quite a different set of people would again turn away from it."&mdash;Dietrich Bonhoeffer, <em>The Cost of Discipleship</em>
+It is also our opinion that if Jesus himself and Jesus alone with his word were among us in our preaching, then quite a different set of people would hear the word and quite a different set of people would again turn away from it."&mdash;Dietrich Bonhoeffer, *The Cost of Discipleship*

 ## Democracy of the Dead
 Thu, 25 Jan 2018

 &ldquo;Tradition means giving a vote to most obscure of all classes, our ancestors.
-It is the democracy of the dead.&rdquo;&mdash;G. K. Chesterton, <em>Orthodoxy</em>, Chapter 4.
+It is the democracy of the dead.&rdquo;&mdash;G. K. Chesterton, *Orthodoxy*, Chapter 4.

 ## A Short Story
 Thu, 25 Jan 2018